 Hazards of Human Inspections in Oil & Gas

 Risks abound with most oil and gas inspections, whether for detection of leaks or fugitive gas emissions, identifying fissures and other faults on compromised assets, integrity testing of pipelines, valves and pumps, or the host of other inspections required of the industry.
 However, it is the introduction of the human factor into these already hazardous inspections that exponentially increases the risk profile of a given inspection task.
 After all, it is well-established that human error is the most significant risk in any industrial setting and has been the leading cause of most major industrial accidents, including in the oil and gas industry.
-It has been estimated over 70% of incidents in the oil and gas industry are due to human error.

 Human inspections are exacerbated by the many hazardous locations in which inspections take place in the industry.
 Inspections can often occur in very remote locations or in locations to which access is very difficult or constricted.
 Confined spaces, by their very definition hazardous workspaces, can include petroleum and other storage tanks, reserve pits and other excavated areas, storage containers and other confined locations.
 These inspection areas or vessels often have hazardous levels of noxious/toxic gases or flammable vapours, including high levels of methane, which are a common threat to worker safety, particularly in the gas industry, where methane can comprise as much as 85% of natural gases.
 Sour gas is another notable hazard, given its significant amounts of hydrogen sulphide (H2S), which is both extremely poisonous and explosive.
 Furthermore, some petroleum-derived by-products can hasten the deterioration of metals through corrosion, including H2S, thereby creating additional risks to workers undertaking inspections.

-Benefits of Robotic Inspections
+Benefits of Robotic Inspections in Oil and Gas

 Ground robots are mobile or fixed robots that operate autonomously and can support operational activities, including inspections.
 Tasks they can perform include first-level visual and thermal inspections, gauge readings and environmental and mechanical vibration analysis.
 A combination of artificial intelligence (AI) and data analytics mean that these robots can act as hyper-intelligent, functionally versatile lead or adjunct inspectors in multiple non-destructive inspection processes.